Sondre Solholm Johansen

-Sondre Solholm Johansen (born 7 July 1995) is a Norwegian professional footballer who plays as a centre-back for Odd in the Eliteserien.
+Sondre Solholm Johansen (born 7 July 1995) is a Norwegian professional footballer who plays as a centre-back for Odd in the Norwegian First Division.

 Club career

 Early career

 He played youth football for Asker, Lyn through 2014 and Strømsgodset from 2015.
 In 2016 he was drafted into the senior squad, playing one cup game.
 In the first half of 2017 he was loaned out to Mjøndalen, and when the loan was about to expire the move was made permanent.

 Motherwell

 On 31 August 2021, Johansen moved to Scotland to join Scottish Premiership side Motherwell on a three-year contract.
 He made his debut for his new club on 11 September against Aberdeen.Solholm scored his first goal for the club in a 1-0 win over Dundee United On 31 January 2023, Motherwell announced the departure of Johansen to Odd for an undisclosed fee.

 International career

 Born and raised in Norway, In 2013 Johansen represented the Norwegian U-18 team in a pair of friendlies.
-In December 2021 he revealed he was eligible for the Canadian national team through his maternal grandmother, and would be interested in representing the nation should they approach him.
+In December 2021 he revealed he was eligible for the Canada national team through his maternal grandmother, and would be interested in representing the nation should they approach him.